Disney+: Device support and service features

 In September 2020, the service added the GroupWatch feature which allows up to seven different Disney+ accounts to link up and co-view programming with one another.
 Viewers are able to react to content with six different emojis, and control playback for the entire group.
-It is available on web browser, mobile app, smart TVs, and connected TV devices in the United States, and later expanded to Europe in 2020.
-The feature was previously tested in Australia, Canada, and New Zealand.
+It is available on web browser, mobile app, smart TVs and connected TV devices in the United States, and later expanded to Europe in 2020.
+The feature was previously tested in Australia, Canada and New Zealand.

 In November 2021, Disney and IMAX announced that 13 films from the Marvel Cinematic Universe would receive IMAX Enhanced versions on Disney+, that feature IMAX's 1.90:1 aspect ratio for scenes shot in or opened up for the format.
 This feature became available beginning on November 12, 2021, with the IMAX Enhanced versions also adding other features such as DTS audio at a later point, as well as all IMAX Enhanced titles still retaining other features from the standard widescreen versions, like Dolby Vision and Dolby Atmos.

+Disney+ has offered an app for visionOS since the Apple Vision Pro's launch; it offers 3D versions of selected films, and themed 360-degree 3D viewing environments such as the El Capitan Theatre, a Landspeeder on Tatooine (Star Wars), and Stark Tower.

 Launch

 Launch as a standalone Disney+

 Disney+ was launched early in the Netherlands on September 12, 2019, as a free trial.
 It officially launched in the Netherlands, United States and Canada on November 12, 2019, just before 3:00 a.m.
 EST (UTC–5).
-Disney+ launched in Australia, New Zealand, and Puerto Rico on November 19, 2019, and launched in Austria, the United Kingdom, Spain, Italy, Germany, Ireland, and Switzerland on March 24, 2020.
+Disney+ launched in Australia, New Zealand and Puerto Rico on November 19, 2019, and launched in Austria, the United Kingdom, Spain, Italy, Germany, Ireland and Switzerland on March 24, 2020.
 In the UK and Ireland, Disney+ replaced DisneyLife.
 In Spain, a linear Disney+ television channel launched alongside the streaming service.
-The channel is available exclusively on Movistar+, which serves as Disney+'s launch partner in the region.
+The channel is available exclusively on Movistar Plus+, which serves as Disney+'s launch partner in the region.

 In December 2019, it was announced that Canal+ would be the exclusive distributor of Disney+ in France.
 The launch in France was delayed from March 24 to April 7, pursuant to a request from the French government to conserve network capacity due to the COVID-19 pandemic placing additional strain on communications networks.
+The streaming service, along with the Disney channels were removed from the provider on December 31, 2024, after failing to renew its distrution deal between the two.

 In April 2020, it was announced that Disney+ original content would be licensed to pay TV and streaming operator OSN, starting on April 9, in 17 countries in the Middle East and North Africa region with Disney noting that they had no current "plan to launch Disney+ as a standalone service in the region in the near future".

 The service launched in Japan on June 11, 2020, as part of Disney's existing partnership with NTT Docomo, and succeeded the existing Disney Deluxe service in the region.